getcarina/getcarina.com/_tutorials/2016-01-26-securing-nginx-with-lets-encrypt.md

 1. Create a script that will reissue your certificates.
 Let's Encrypt issues certificates that expire in a relatively short 90-day period to mitigate the risk of compromised credentials and to encourage you to automate re-issuance.

-    Write `reissue`, substituting your domain and email address.
-Again, this example uses `--server` to target the Let's Encrypt staging environment; omit the `--server` argument and its parameter for your production infrastructure.
+    Create a file named `reissue` using the contents below and substitute your domain and email address.
+Again, this example uses `--server` to target the Let's Encrypt staging environment.

     ```bash
     #!/bin/sh